American Indian boarding schools: Abuse in the boarding schools

 The children who were admitted into boarding schools experienced several forms of abuse.
-They were given white names, forced to speak English, and were not allowed to practice their culture.
+Depending on the Christian faith, they were given European names or names of people of the Bible or for example; if the school was run by one of the orders of the Catholic Church, then the children were given names from the Bible or of the saints of the church, forced to speak English or Latin, and were not allowed to practice their culture.
 They took classes on how to conduct manual labor such as farming and housekeeping.
-When they were not in class, they were expected to maintain the upkeep of the schools.
-Unclean and overpopulated living conditions led to the spread of disease and many students did not receive enough food.
+When they were not in class, they were expected to maintain the upkeep of the schools or to attend church on Saturdays and Sundays.
+Unclean and overpopulated living conditions led to the spread of disease and many students did not receive enough food or they were poorly fed.
 Bounties were offered for students who tried to run away and many students committed suicide.
 Students who died were sometimes placed in coffins and buried in the school cemetery by their own classmates.

-Indigenous children were forcibly removed from their families and admitted to these boarding schools.
+American Indian children were forcibly removed from their families and admitted to these boarding schools.
 Their cultural traditions were discarded when they were taught about American ideas of refinement and civilization.
 This forced assimilation increased substance abuse and suicides among these students as they suffered mental illnesses such as depression and PTSD.
 These illnesses also increased the risk of developing cardiovascular diseases.

-The sexual abuse of indigenous children in boarding schools was perpetrated by the administrators of these programs.
-Teachers, nuns, and priests performed these acts upon their students.
-Children were touched and molested to be used as pleasure by these mentors who were supposed to educate them.
-Several mentors considered these students as objects and sexually abused them by forming rotations to switch in and out whenever they were done sexually tormenting the next student.
-These adults also used sexual abuse as a form of embarrassment towards each other.
-In tracing the path of violence, several students experienced an assault that, "can only be described as unconscionable, it was a violation not only of a child's body but an assault on their spirit".
-This act created a majority among the children who were victims in silence.
-This recurred in boarding schools across the nation in different scenarios.
-These include boys being sexually assaulted on their 13th birthdays to girls being forcibly taken at night by the priest to be used as objects.
+As claimed by Dr. Jon Reyhner, he described methods of discipline by mentioning that: "The boys were laid on an empty barrel and whipped with a long leather strap."
+Methods such as these have left physical injuries and made the institutions dangerous for the children as they lived in fear of violence.
+Many children did not recover from their wounds caused by abuse as they were often left untreated.

-As claimed by Dr. Jon Reyhner, he described methods of discipline by mentioning that: "The boys were laid on an empty barrel and whipped with a long leather strap".
-Methods such as these have left physical injuries and made the institutions dangerous for these children as they lived in fear of violence.
-Many children did not recover from their wounds caused by abuse from as they were often left untreated.
+In October 2024, U.S. President Joe Biden issued an official apology on behalf of the federal U.S. government for the abuse suffered in these boarding schools.
+In his apology, Biden discusses the history of boarding schools and blames the government for not apologizing sooner.
+He recognizes this kind of apology had never been issued before and addresses it to a crowd of Indigenous people.